 Join us during this fun-filled, six-week-long extravaganza in March and April that celebrates one of our most precious natural resources -- Biscayne Bay -- and its surroundings.

 During the annual Biscayne Bay Cleanup Day in April, thousands of community participants come out to the shores and islands of Biscayne Bay.
-These super volunteers collectively removed tons of trash from over 28 different sites along the shorelines of Miami-Dade County.
-This is a perfect event for Scout troops of all ages.
-Participants are eligible to receive community service hours.
+These dedicated volunteers collectively removed tons of trash from 20 different sites along the shorelines of Miami-Dade County.
+This is a perfect event for groups to come out from all ages.
+Students participating are eligible to receive community service hours.

 Advisory boards and task forces exist to provide residents and the community with information about ongoing projects and plans, as well as to consider decisions made by certain stakeholders.

 Adopting a buoy

 The Miami-Dade County Mooring Buoy Program depends on donations and support of local schools, individuals, groups and corporations, for continued maintenance of buoys.
 In turn, this increases visibility of natural and artificial reefs to be protected.

 Endangered Lands Program